-Those who are under a 14-day home quarantine should not attend school, work or any other setting where they are not able to maintain about a 6-foot distance from other people.
+Those who are under home quarantine should not attend school, work or any other setting where they are not able to maintain about a 6-foot distance from other people.
 If they are able to attend settings where they can maintain this recommendation for a 6-foot distance from others, then they can attend.
 The quarantine length is 7, 10 or 14 days after your last exposure depending on whether you have been tested for COVID-19 and preference of local health officer.
 Quarantine would start the day after you return to Kansas from travel or the day after your last exposure.
 Visit Shortened Quarantine Guidance.

 - Use this symptoms log to monitor your symptoms.
 Watch for fever, cough or trouble breathing.
 If symptoms develop during the 14-day quarantine period, please notify your local health department.

 - If you become ill and need to seek medical attention:

 - Before seeking care, call your healthcare provider and tell them if you have traveled recently or if you have been otherwise exposed to COVID-19.

 - Put on a facemask before you enter the healthcare facility to help prevent further spread to other people in your healthcare provider’s office or waiting room.

 - If you need to seek medical care for other reasons, such as dialysis, call ahead to your doctor and tell them about your recent travel to an area with widespread or ongoing community spread of COVID-19.

 - Facemasks should be used to help prevent the spread of the disease to others.

 - If possible, separate yourself from other people in your home.
 Stay in a different room from others and use a separate bathroom, if available.

 - Cough or sneeze into the fold of your elbow.
 Alternatively, cover your mouth and nose with a tissue when you cough or sneeze.